thymeleaf/thymeleaf-docs/docs/articles/sayhelloextendingthymeleaf5minutes.md

 Thymeleaf Dialects are sets of features you can use in your templates.
 These features include:

--   **Processing logic** specified via *processors* that apply on specific DOM nodes.
+-   **Processing logic** specified via *processors* that apply to attributes in your tags (or tags themselves).
--   **DOCTYPE translations** which allow the automatic conversion of the template's DOCTYPE declaration into a target one, thus allowing validation both before processing --against a DTD including the dialect's tags and attributes-- and after processing --against a DTD not including these, like e.g. a standard XHTML DTD.
+-   **Preprocessing and Postprocessing logic** specified via *pre-processors* and *post-processors* that apply to your template before (pre) or after (post) processing actually takes place.
--   **DOCTYPE resolution entries** which are fed into Thymeleaf's template parsers and allow the resolution of DTD files for the validation of templates (if required) in an offline manner, this is, without the need to perform remote HTTP connections and/or download anything.
+-   **Expression objects** which can be used in Thymeleaf Standard Expressions (like `#arrays`, `#dates`, etc.) in order to perform the specialized operations you might need.

 All of these features are optional, and a dialect can specify only some of them.
-For example, your dialect might not need to specify any DOCTYPE translations because you do not plan to allow the ability to validate templates against a DTD including your dialect's features.
+For example, your dialect might not need to specify any processors, but declare a couple of *expression objects*.

 If you've seen fragments of code written in the *Standard Dialects*, you should have noticed that the processable attributes start with `th:`.
 That "`th`" is called the **dialect prefix**, and it means that all tags and attributes processed by that dialect will start with such prefix.
+Each dialect can specify its own prefix.

 It is important also to note that **a Template Engine can be set several dialects at a time**, thus allowing the processing of templates